DAQmx Write (Multiple Samples) (G Dataflow)

-Writes a waveform to a task that contains a single analog output channel.
+Writes new pulse frequency and duty cycle pairs to a counter output task that contains a single channel.

 task in is the name of the task that the operation applies.